mjtomei/inflation/inflation_analysis.md

 Research on inflation inequality has accelerated in recent years.
 Hobijn and Lagakos (2005) first documented systematic differences in inflation rates across demographic groups using Consumer Expenditure Survey data.
 Jaravel (2019) extended this analysis to show that product innovation disproportionately benefits higher-income consumers, creating a form of unmeasured inflation inequality.

-Argente and Lee (2021) examined inflation during the COVID-19 pandemic, finding substantial heterogeneity across income groups driven by differential consumption baskets.
+Argente and Lee (2021) examined inflation during the COVID-19 pandemic, finding wide variation across income groups driven by differential consumption baskets.
 The Federal Reserve Banks of Minneapolis (Heise et al., 2024), New York (Armantier et al., 2023), and Richmond (Kudlyak and Wolpin, 2022) have all published research documenting persistent inflation gaps by race and income.

 This inflation inequality research builds on a deeper tradition of scholarship on racial economic disparities.
 Darity and Myers (1998) established foundational analysis of persistent racial wealth gaps; Darity and Hamilton (2012) documented how these gaps compound across generations.
 Oliver and Shapiro (2006) showed that racial wealth inequality dwarfs income inequality, with implications for how inflation affects different communities' capacity to build assets.
-More recently, Derenoncourt et al. (2022) traced the historical evolution of the Black-white wealth gap, finding that convergence stalled after 1980—precisely the period when CPI methodology changes documented in Section 3 began accumulating.
+More recently, Derenoncourt et al. (2022) traced the historical evolution of the Black-white wealth gap, finding that convergence stalled after 1980, precisely when CPI methodology changes documented in Section 3 began accumulating.
 We do not claim causation, but the temporal coincidence merits attention: the period of stalled racial wealth convergence overlaps with the period of cumulative downward methodology adjustments to the index that determines real wage growth, Social Security adjustments, and inflation-indexed benefits.

 ### 2.4 Information Asymmetry and Epistemic Authority

 The economics of information, pioneered by Akerlof (1970), Spence (1973), and Stiglitz (1975), establishes that unequal access to information creates systematic market failures.
 Their Nobel Prize-winning work demonstrated that information asymmetries enable adverse selection, moral hazard, and rent extraction by better-informed parties.
 As Stiglitz (2017) noted in his retrospective, "new technology has increased the ability to exploit information asymmetries and enhance the market power of those who have differential information."

 This insight extends beyond product markets to knowledge production itself.
-Foucault (1975, 1980) argued that knowledge and power are inseparable—that "knowledge is a form of power and can conversely be used against individuals as a form of power."
+Foucault (1975, 1980) argued that knowledge and power are inseparable: "knowledge is a form of power and can conversely be used against individuals as a form of power."
 Knowledge, in this view, is socially constructed through discourses that reflect and reinforce dominant interests.
 The question is not simply "What is true?" but "Who has the authority to declare what is true, and whose interests does that authority serve?"

 Bourdieu (1975, 2004) developed this analysis specifically for scientific knowledge, demonstrating that access to various forms of capital influences the production, validation, and dissemination of knowledge.
 The scientific field is not a neutral space of inquiry but a site of competition where power dynamics shape what questions are asked, what methods are legitimate, and whose findings achieve authority.

 Scott (1998) provided perhaps the most direct analysis of measurement as power in *Seeing Like a State*.
-He documented how states use statistical measurement to render populations "legible"—simplifying complex social realities into categories amenable to control.
+He documented how states use statistical measurement to render populations "legible," simplifying complex social realities into categories amenable to control.
 "The premodern state was, in many crucial respects, partially blind," Scott observed.
 "It knew precious little about its subjects, their wealth, their landholdings and yields, their location, their very identity."
 The development of censuses, standardized weights and measures, and economic statistics was not merely technical progress but an expansion of state capacity to monitor and intervene.

 Stigler's (1971) theory of regulatory capture completes this framework.
 Regulated industries, with concentrated stakes in regulatory outcomes, systematically influence the regulators tasked with overseeing them.
 Information asymmetry is central to this process: regulators depend on industry for operational knowledge, creating structural vulnerability to capture.
 Gilens and Page (2014) extended this analysis, finding that "economic elites and organized interests" have disproportionate influence over policy outcomes relative to the general public.

 These literatures converge on a recognition that official economic statistics are not neutral technical products but emerge from institutional contexts shaped by power relations, resource constraints, and potential capture.
-Independent verification by parties not subject to the same structural pressures is therefore valuable—not because official statistics are wrong, but because the possibility of bias warrants scrutiny regardless of whether bias exists.
+Independent verification by parties not subject to the same structural pressures is therefore valuable.
+Not because official statistics are wrong, but because the possibility of bias warrants scrutiny regardless of whether bias exists.

-**The case for official statistics.** Fairness requires acknowledging the substantial arguments in favor of official methodology.
+**The case for official statistics.** Fairness requires acknowledging the strong arguments in favor of official methodology.
 The BLS has strong institutional incentives for accuracy: bond markets, Federal Reserve policy, and Social Security trust fund projections all depend on CPI reliability, creating powerful constituencies for measurement integrity.
-The methodology changes documented in Section 3 were responses to legitimate technical critiques—the Boskin Commission identified real biases (substitution, quality change, new goods) that overstated inflation.
+The methodology changes documented in Section 3 were responses to legitimate technical critiques: the Boskin Commission identified real biases (substitution, quality change, new goods) that overstated inflation.
 Academic peer review of BLS methodology is extensive, and alternative measures have repeatedly been shown to contain their own biases.
-The credentialing requirements that limit access to statistical production also serve quality-control functions—ShadowStats (Section 4.3) demonstrates what happens when methodological rigor is absent.
+The credentialing requirements that limit access to statistical production also serve quality-control functions.
+ShadowStats (Section 4.3) shows what happens when methodological rigor is absent.
 We do not assume capture; we argue only that the *possibility* of capture warrants independent verification, not that capture has occurred.

 ### 2.5 Nature of This Study's Contribution